codurance/site/_posts/2016-09-21-approaching-tdd-outside-android.md

 * A withdraw of 100 on 02/04/2014
 * A deposit of 500 on 10/04/2014

-<b>When</b> the user shows the account statement
+<b>When</b> the user requests the bank statement

-<b>Then</b> the statement should be a list with all the transactions in reverse chronological order
+<b>Then</b> the statement should contain a list of all the transactions in reverse chronological order
-<b>And</b> the statement lines should contain the transaction amount, date and running balance
+<b>And</b> each statement line should contain the transaction amount, date and running balance

 ## Setting up the project